BaverBayhan/Baver-Bayhan-otsimo-internship-task-backend-2023/README.md

 # Otsimo Backend Internship Task

-In this repo I have created Transparent Restaurant Backend REST api.
+In this repo I have created Transparent Restaurant Backend REST API.
 All endpoints including bonusses has been implemented.
 URLs, HTTP methods and parameters are below.

 To test the api put the data in "data.json" (default content of file is the dataset in Gist task) and run  "API.py" file .
 Server will start in http://localhost:8080